Kisschasy: Seizures and split (2009–2015)

 Kisschasy's third studio album, Seizures, was released in August 2009 and recorded in Los Angeles with producer Rob Schnapf (Beck, Powderfinger, The Vines) In June 2009 they launched a new website in conjunction with the album's theme.

 The album's first single, "Generation Why", was released to radio airplay and as a digital download on 7 July 2009.
 The song's music video was released onto YouTube prior to the single on 24 June 2009.
 It was released as a CD single on 24 July 2009.
 The song is about "armchair philosophers who love to complain," according to songwriter Darren Cordeux, who also said, "The title kind of came after the song was written so its not exactly specific to 'my generation' but I do spend the most time with people around my own age so I guess it could be taken that way".
 The album's second single, "Turnaround", was released in September 2009 and the video was shot at the Darlinghurst Community Centre, Sydney.
 In mid-January 2010 it was announced that the band's third single of the album would be 'Dinosaur'.
 The music video was created by a university student and featured two animated dinosaurs.

 Kisschasy undertook the Seizures tour around Australia in late 2009, and in the same year the band was voted the Channel V Oz Artist of the Year.
 Kisschasy were part of the first announcement lineup for the 2010 Big Day Out.
 After their 2009 national tour, they also performed at Southbound, MS Fest, Pushover and Groovin' The Moo.

 On 17 July 2015, the band announced on their Facebook page that they were disbanding, following the 10-year anniversary of their debut album.
 They simultaneously announced a farewell tour, which would see their debut album played in its entirety, alongside other crowd favourites.
 This tour ran throughout the month of October 2015.

 Reunion (2022–present)

 On 15 June 2022, Kisschasy were announced as one of the acts for Good Things Festival, with the band playing United Paper People in full on the tour.
 Following the completion of the run, the band announced a national Australian tour for May 2023.

+In May 2025, they released "Lie to Me"; the first new music in 16 years followed by the release of "Parasite" in August.